-23.2 Account Administration Errors
+21.1 Account Administration Errors

-23.2.1 Forgot the MetalK8s GUI password
+21.1.1 Forgot the MetalK8s GUI Password

-If you forget the MetalK8s GUI username and/or password combination, follow this procedure to reset or change it.
+If you forget the MetalK8s GUI user name or password, refer to Changing Static User Password to reset or change your credentials.

-23.3 General Kubernetes Resource Errors
+21.2 General Kubernetes Resource Errors

-23.3.1 Pod status shows "CrashLoopBackOff"
+21.2.1 Pod Status Shows CrashLoopBackOff

-If after a MetalK8s installation, you notice some Pods are in a state of "CrashLoopBackOff", then it means pods are crashing because they start up then immediately exit, thus Kubernetes restarts them and the cycle continues.
-To get possible clues about this error, run the following commands and inspect the output.
+If some pods are in a persistent CrashLoopBackOf state, it means that the pods are crashing because they start up then immediately exit.
+Kubernetes restarts them and the cycle continues.
+To find potential causes of this error, review the output returned from the following command:

-23.3.2 Persistent Volume Claim(PVC) stuck in "Pending" state
+21.2.2 Persistent Volume Claim (PVC) Stuck in Pending State

-If after provisioning a Volume for a Pod (e.g. Prometheus) and the PVC still hangs in a Pending state, then try checking the following:
+If after provisioning a volume for a pod (for example Prometheus) the PVC still hangs in a Pending state, perform the following checks:

-• Check that the volumes have been provisioned and are in a Ready state:
+1. Check that the volumes have been provisioned and are in a Ready state.

-• Check that a corresponding PersistentVolume exist:
+2. Check that a corresponding PersistentVolume exists.